-A quarter of organizations are putting sustainability and environmental, social, and governance (ESG) at the heart of their transformation journey and reporting making great inroads.
+A quarter of organisations are putting sustainability and environmental, social, and governance (ESG) at the heart of their transformation journey and reporting making great inroads.
 And one in three executives have diversity, equity and inclusion DEI tied to their own performance ratings.
-Yet, as organizations busily reinvent themselves, it is clear they need to anticipate and fulfill unmet needs; globally, 24% of the workforce are not confident they can afford the healthcare their family needs, for instance.
+Yet, as organisations busily reinvent themselves, it is clear they need to anticipate and fulfil unmet needs; globally, 24% of the workforce are not confident they can afford the healthcare their family needs, for instance.

-The challenge is for organizations to live by their pledges to new work standards.
+The challenge is for organisations to live by their pledges to new work standards.
 How?
 By ensuring that these statements are the start of a journey towards becoming sustainable at the core — in other words, transforming to deliver every area of the business in line with sustainability principles.
-To do this, organizations need to:
+To do this, organisations need to:

 - Embed sustainability in their purpose and culture